Revised September 2022

 Nursery Fees: Fees are invoiced on the 1st day of each month and are due to be paid 10 days after.

 The initial payment of fees will be determined by the child’s commencement date with us and will include all sessions booked from that date, up to, and including the remainder of that particular month.

-Breakfast lunch and tea are included in the price for those sessions however, nappies are to be provided by the child’s parent or carer.
+Breakfast and snacks are included in the prices for sessions however, nappies are to be provided by the child’s parent or carer.

 Payment may be made by BACS and card payments.

 Returned payments from the bank may incur an administration charge equal to any charges the nursery may be charged by the bank

 Please Note: On commencement of a child attending the nursery, the nursery fees shall be made in full and any voucher payments made will be deducted from subsequent months.